Here’s How We Are Responding To Health Concerns

 We have experience with all major brands of double reed instruments and many, many obscure brands as well.
 We hesitate to work on instruments which appear to be beyond their functional limit of usability.
 If your instrument is an antique, severely damaged, or of questionable initial quality, we will explain various options, and help you choose a reasonable course of action.
 We recommend you send photos of your instrument to us in advance if you have any question about its suitability for renovation.

 Brian Charles will personally make informal repair estimates based on photos or descriptions of repairs needed.
 Formal, guaranteed repair estimates will only be made with the instrument here at our shop.
 We give accurate estimates of repair costs and stay within 10% of those estimates.

 Estimated Time Needed

 Time needed can vary based on the extent of the repair and our work load.
-Simple repairs can sometimes be completed while you wait or within a day of us receiving the instrument.
+Simple repairs can take a few days.
 Extensive repairs will be quoted when the instrument is in our hands and can range from a week and up, depending on the nature of the work needed.

 These are broad options to give you an idea of what you might choose.

 - Playing Condition – between $70 and $210 on average for oboes, English horns, oboes d’Amore, and bassoons.

 Wood and keywork are hand dusted, exterior wood is cleaned, keywork oiled.
 Pads, key corks, tenon corks and replacement parts are replaced as necessary at additional cost.
 Instrument is mechanically adjusted and play tested.
 Basic case cleaning is included.

 - Clean/Oil/Adjust – Student instrument: $300, Intermediate instrument: $380, Pro instrument: $440 (on average)